bruneo32/misc-software/README.md

 # Miscellaneous software
 Old discontinuated and rescued projects

-# The big files are stored in [drive](https://drive.google.com/drive/folders/1rNhO1AeQ7y-2kJsjPy1qgthb8-zUlidU?usp=sharing)
+# The big files are stored in [Google Drive](https://drive.google.com/drive/folders/1rNhO1AeQ7y-2kJsjPy1qgthb8-zUlidU?usp=sharing)

 ### Most of them does not have source (because is lost)